-Maps of the major outfalls, structural controls owned/maintained by the City, and waters of the State within the MS4 boundary that receive discharge from the major outfalls can be found in Appendix C. Also a list of the major outfalls' latitude and longitude coordinates can be found in Appendix C and a list of the structural controls' latitude and longitude can be found in Appendix B.
+Maps of the major outfalls and waters of the State within the MS4 boundary that receive discharge from the major outfalls can be found in Appendix C. Also a list of the major outfalls' latitude and longitude coordinates can be found in Appendix C.